 Most of you probably clicked on this article just to be sure you read the title correctly and your eyes were not playing tricks on you.
 Well, thanks for clicking and yes, today we are going to find out to turn our yards into a bat-hive.

 “Why on earth would I want bats in my yard?!
-They are scary, bloodsucking, disease-carrying…..”
+They are scary, blood-sucking, disease-carrying…..”
 Okay, I just had to interrupt that train of thought, because, well, simply because it is wrong on so many levels.
-Forget the vampire movies, ghost stories, myths and superstitions, bats are relatively harmless to humans and their presence in your yard would be a great asset.
+Forget the vampire movies, ghost stories, myths, and superstitions.
+Indeed, these winged creatures are relatively harmless to humans and their presence in your yard would be a great asset.
 Why?

 - They love to gobble up insects: Moths, beetles, flies, and the true blood-sucking, disease-carrying parasites, mosquitoes.
 In all fairness, not all bats are insect-eaters.
 Some species are herbivorous and eat fruits.

 - Bats are great at pollination.
-They help in pollinating a large number of different flower species, as well as common fruit plants like mangoes, bananas, and guavas.
+They help in pollinating a large number of different flower species, as well as common fruit trees and plants.

 So, if the insect-eating benefits haven’t sold you, then the visual aesthetics or the eco-friendly benefits did the trick.
-Me, once I found out that they ate mosquitoes, all I could think about was how to get myself some bats.
+Me, once I found out that they ate mosquitoes, all I could think about was how to get myself some of these critters.
 Now that we all want bats roosting in our yards.
 How do we go about it?

 While roughly 30% of bats eat fruits, the remaining 70% love insects.
 Insects themselves love pale-colored flowers and plants with pleasant smells.
-So, if you want to get bats, populate your garden with marigold, dahlia, thyme, raspberry, chives, and lemon balm.
+So, if you want to attract your own personal bug patrol squad, populate your garden with marigold, dahlia, thyme, raspberry, chives, and lemon balm.
 You can use night-blooming plants like moonflower, evening primrose, nicotiana, and water lily to attract nocturnal insects such as moths.

 This one’s pretty important.
-Bats need to roost and a bat house provides the perfect roosting site if done rightly.
+Bats need to roost and a house just for them provides the perfect roosting site if done right.
 The bat house should be made of wood.
-It should have rough surfaces, edges or grooves.
+It should have rough surfaces, edges, or grooves.
 Also, you should use the roughest side for the interior, as bats need a rough surface to hang onto.
 You should mount the house on a pole at least 15 feet from the ground.
 Then you should place it in a position where it can receive at least 6 hours of sunlight daily.
 Bats love the warmth.
 So painting the exterior of the house black would help to trap heat.
 This also helps keep the house warm.

 Trees also serve as a favorite roosting spot for bats.
 So if there is a dead tree in your yard not posing a danger to you, don’t cut it down.
 You could also try installing mercury vapor lights to attract insects which in turn attracts bats.

 A quick word of advice: When it comes to bats, the watchword is patience.
-If there are still no bat visitors even after implementing all these ideas, then don’t be discouraged.
-Experts suggest waiting 4-5 years before giving up hope.
+If there are still no winged visitors even after implementing all these ideas, then don’t be discouraged.
+Experts advise that it might take several months to two years to attract their attention, so please do not give up hope.
 And when they do visit, avoid spraying pesticides as the chemicals are injurious to their health.